7 Five Parameters

 How many years would we expect two gubernatorial candidates — one male and one female, both 10 years older than the average candidate — to live after the election?

-These questions are, purposely, less precise than the ones we tackled in Chapters Chapter 4 and Chapter 5, written more in a conversational style.
+These questions are, purposely, less precise than the ones we tackled in earlier chapters, written more in a conversational style.
 This is how normal people talk.

 However, as data scientists, our job is to bring precision to these questions.
 There are two commonsense interpretations.
 First, we could be curious about the expected values for these questions.
 If we averaged the data for a thousand candidates like these, what would the answer be?
 Second, we could be curious about two specific individuals.
 How long will they live?
 Averages involve questions about parameters.
 The fates of individuals require predictions.
 Those are general claims, violated too often to be firm rules.
 Yet, they highlight a key point: expected values are less variable than individual predictions.